Insulation for Suspended Timber Floors

 U-value CalculatorStart your U-value calculation >

-A suspended timber floor - featuring timber joists spanning supporting walls - is extremely unlikely to be used for a new ground floor construction.
+A suspended timber floor - featuring timber joists spanning supporting walls - may be unlikely to be used for a new ground floor construction.
 Where an existing building does feature a suspended timber ground floor, the void below is ventilated to help prevent decay of the floor joists.
 However, that airflow draws warm air from the heated space above through the floorboards, making those rooms harder to heat and keep warm.

 To improve the thermal performance of the floor, insulation can be fitted between the joists.
-Older buildings typically feature smaller joist depths, limiting the space available for insulation.
+Older buildings sometimes feature smaller joist depths, limiting the space available for insulation.
 It makes sense, therefore, to use high performance insulation.